abirbhattacharya82/IBM-Big-Data-Training-Projects/Optimization using Broadcast Variable/README.md

 price, total quantity ordered and total amount paid.
 <br>
-Since customer file is smaller (with 1244 records) and sales transactions file is larger (172198 records) we will put customer details in a variable and broadcast it across the cluster nodes.
+Since customer file is smaller (with 1244 records) and sales transactions file is larger (172198 records) we will put *customer details in a variable and broadcast it across the cluster nodes*.
 We will use this broadcast variable to add the customer name based on each customer id to the sales transactions.
 <br>
 Also in the application we need to aggregate the sales transactions of the same product in cases where a